hugorody/qpcr/README.md

 qPCR statistics

 Input:
 - CSV file.
-Endogenous must be the first row, and columns are the treatments in 3 replicates.
+Endogenous data must be placed in the first row.
+The first column is the label of each treatment/control.
+The following columns are the treatment measured values, each with 3 replicates.
 Change the input file name on line 15 (Template: anova_r.csv).

 Statistics:
 - Delta Ct (DCT) calculation by the formula DCTvalue = 2^(endogenous_control - gene_test);